luna-ml/leaderboard/tutorial/README.md

 # Tutorial

-See [Quickstart](https://luna-ml.github.io/luna/quickstart/index.html) for step by step instruction of the this tutorial project.
+See [Quickstart](https://luna-ml.github.io/luna/quickstart/index.html) for step by step instruction of this tutorial project.

 ## Objective

-This is a tutorial project that evaluates models and classify numbers into positive and negative groups.
+This is a tutorial project that evaluates models and classifies numbers into positive and negative groups.

 ## Scoring
 The model not only needs to classify them correctly but also should aim lower latency when performing `predict()`.